Kate McKinlay

 Kate has a particular passion for this area of work and has a growing practice within this jurisdiction.

-She has a broad experience including health and welfare decisions, deprivations of liberty, including s.21(a) MCA reviews.
+She has a broad experience of Court of Protection litigation including health and welfare such Section 21(a) challenges and Section 16 applications.
+This encompasses cases where the expert evidence is challenged.
 Her deprivation of liberty practice is complimented by her parallel practice involving young people under the inherent jurisdiction within care proceedings from which she also brings considerable experience of representing local authorities.

-She has acted regularly in cases concerning both the elderly and concerning vulnerable younger adults and with varying levels of family involvements and is known for sensitive and pragmatic client-handling skills.
+She has acted regularly in cases concerning both the elderly and concerning vulnerable younger adults, with varying levels of family involvement, and is known for her sensitive and pragmatic client-handling skills.

 Kate has a good understanding of complimentary fields.
 She has a busy family law (children) practice and has considerable prior experience of social housing, special educational needs litigation, and human rights claims which often play into her court of protection practice.